sameeh0946/TCAssignment/README.md

 # TCAssignment

+The repository consists of a project as an assignment for TrueCaller interview.
+It scrapes their blog to obtain specific characters which is displayed in a simple UI.

 Brief explanation of the solution :

 Following is a brief description of contents of the projects in the project folders.